asterisk/documentation/docs/Development/Debugging/Getting-a-Backtrace.md

----

-**WARNING!:**
+!!! warning
     Coredump files may contain sensitive information you might not wish to expose.
 You should scrub them before attaching them to an issue.

----
+[//]: # (end-warning)